Velayudham: Critical response

-Sify gave 4/5 stars and called it a good value for the money ("paisa vassol"), stating that the film was a "perfect outing with family, but [is] far too long."
-Rediff gave 3.5/5 stars and called it a "paisa vassol film."
-CNN-IBN defined the film as a "must watch" and "treat for Vijay fans."
-Indiaglitz labelled it a "racy entertainer this Deepavali season" and cited it was a "right choice for the festival mood."
-The Times of India gave 3.5/5 stars and concluded that Velayudham is sure to add to his box-office muscle.
-Behindwoods gave 3/5 stars and concluded the film a "complete mass entertainer spiced up by Vijay."
-Similarly Oneindia gave 4/5 stars and described it as a "complete masala entertainer", highlighting its story and "amazing action sequences."
-Nowrunning gave 3.5/5 stars and wrote "Velayudham, part comedy part action sails through both streams smoothly until it is struck and sunk by crude melodrama."
-The Hindu stated that the film "simply enters and entertains" and that Raja had "churned out reasonably engaging fare", adding that it had a "strong story, a neat screenplay arresting action, admirable dance movements, one or two hum-worthy numbers and the ever-helpful sister sentiment."
-Indo-Asian News Service gave 3.5/5 stars citing that it "defies all logic, but has the magic of the star called Vijay."
-Ananda Vikatan rated 42 out of 100.
+A critic from Sify gave Velayudham 4/5 stars and called it a good value for the money ("paisa vassol"), stating that the film was a "perfect outing with family, but [is] far too long."
+Venkateswaran Narayanan of The Times of India gave 3.5 out of 5 stars and concluded that Velayudham is sure to add to his box-office muscle.
+Malathi Rangarajan of The Hindu stated that the film "simply enters and entertains" and that Raja had "churned out reasonably engaging fare", adding that it had a "strong story, a neat screenplay arresting action, admirable dance movements, one or two hum-worthy numbers and the ever-helpful sister sentiment."
+The New Indian Express wrote, "Some crisp editing here would have helped.
+Unpretentious and engaging for the most part, Velayudham should be a treat for Vijay fans".